mcarlosco/design_system_pkg/example/README.md

 ## Previews

-Just a sample of what you can use.
+A sample of what you can use.

 ### Atoms